 All the time the focus is on you.
 Your story, your experience and how you are in the world.

 At some point however, you may feel previous learned behaviours are no longer applicable to how you now want to be.
 I am here to support you in updating ways of thinking, feeling and behaving that are more in line with how you want to be now.
+This is the sort of fixing we can do together.
 I do not need a diagnosis or a label for this.
+It may often be a useful guide or can serve to tell me more about issues you may be facing though.
 Together we may be sitting in the unknown and we will explore what is right for you, nobody else.

 Find Out More